aaboyd/aaboyd.github.com/_posts/2014-03-02-nancyfx-ef-crud.md

 ## Add CRUD Skeleton
 Setting up some simple CRUD operations in Nancy couldn't be simpler.
 Trying to stay (somewhat) true to REST principles, I will layout some skeleton code for a REST interface to our Dinner POCO.

-{% highlight csharp %}
-public class DinnerModule : NancyModule
+{% highlight csharp %}public class DinnerModule : NancyModule {
-{
   public DinnerModule(IMyContext ctx) : base("/dinner")
   {